SammyMwanyasi/SammyMwanyasi/README.md

 Hi there!
 My name is Samuel Mwanyasi and I'm based in Nairobi, Kenya.
-T'm a Technical Business, Data and Systems Analayst by day and A Software Engineer By Night! 👀.
+I'm a Technical Business Analyst, Data and Systems Analayst by day and A Software Engineer By Night! 👀.
-My intrest is analysing and building scalable solutions that can serve the human kind.
+My intrest is in analysing and building scalable solutions that can serve the human kind.
 In my Analysis Career Path I have deliverd FinTec Projects while working with a Giant African bank and later on  with an International Vendor of Core Banking Systems.

 As a Developer, I made <a href='www.VassBot.com'> VassBot </a> a SAAS Plartform that hosts Intelligent ChatBots that Can be Customized that Can accelerate Customer Engagement and growth in any Business and Industry.